rdkcentral/Lightning-SDK/docs/plugins/videoplayer.md

 ### reload

-Stops the current playing video, and restarts it from the beginning.
+Stops the current playing video and restarts it from the beginning.

 ```js
 VideoPlayer.open(videoUrl)